hmchen47/DataScience/Stats/ProbStatsPython/04-Combinatorics.md

   a. in a row,<br/>
   b. in a circle?<br/>

   Ans: a.
-(48); b.
-(96, <span style="color: magenta;">16<span>)<br/>
+(48); b. (<span style="color: magenta;">96</span>, x16)<br/>
+  Hint: As in the general comment, recall that rotations matter.
+It may be useful to imagine a round table with 6 chairs, and a single mark on the table, between two specific chairs.
+Observe that for some configurations of the 6 people, the mark is between two different couples, denoting the mark by `*`, e.g., `*`  $A_2A_1C_1C_2B_2B_1$ where $A,B$, and $C$ represent the different couples, and the because of the circular arrangement  B1  seats next to the `*`.
+For other configurations, the mark separates two members of the same couple for example `*`$A_1C_1C_2B_2B_1A_2$, where $A_2$ seats next to the *.
+You can count the number of configurations of each type.<br/>
   Explanation:
     + There are  3!  ways to decide on the order of the couples, and then  23  ways to determine the order for each couple, hence a total of $3! \cdot 2^3 = 48$  ways.
-    + Configuration where the mark is between two couples correspond to configurations in a row, hence there are $3! \cdot 23=48$ of them.
+    + Configuration where the mark is between two couples correspond to configurations in a row, hence there are $3! \cdot 2^3=48$ of them.
 Furthermore each circular shift of such a configuration results in one where the mark separates two members of the same couple.
 Hence there are also 48 such configurations, and the total number of configurations is $48 \cdot 2=96$.

 ### Lecture Video